 You can use the document below as a guideline to create your own IPS, but be aware that this is working in my situation, for my particular finances.
-This is not financial advise.
+This is not financial advice.
 Do your own research and/or consult a financial advisor before making decisions.

 - Be financially independent in 2033 (at age 40).

-- Be diversified across both growth and income generating investments.
+- Be diversified across both growth and income-generating investments.

 Notes on these financial goals: